WaveletInception Networks for on-board Vibration-Based Infrastructure Health Monitoring: Discussion

+This paper presents two case studies demonstrating the effectiveness of the WaveletInception-BiGRU deep learning framework for on-board vibration response analysis.
+Our model outperforms four external baseline models and its own ablations in both track stiffness estimation and railway transition zone identification.
+In the first case study, the WaveletInception-BiGRU model achieves a MAPE of 7.94\% for railpad stiffness and 3.17\% for ballast stiffness across different scenarios of track stiffness reduction (see Table~\ref{tab:results_case1}).
+In the second case study, it yields an accuracy of 93.29\% for transition zone identification (see Table~\ref{tab:results_case2}).
+Compared to baseline models in the literature, our framework demonstrates notable accuracy (see Table~\ref{tab:FE}) and computational efficiency (see Table~\ref{tab:FE_compu}), supported by insights from our ablation studies (see Tables~\ref{tab:abl_preprocessing}-~\ref{tab:abl_LWPT} and Tables~\ref{tab:abl_fusion}-~\ref{tab:abl_temporal}).

-At the core of the proposed architecture is the WaveletInception network, which integrates an LWPT stem with 1D Inception blocks.
-The LWPT stem decomposes the input vibration signal into multi-resolution components while retaining all the original signal information due to its orthogonal properties.
-This decomposition not only improves the quality of the features extracted by subsequent layers but also allows for efficient down-sampling without any loss of information.
-As a result, this approach significantly reduces the computational burden of analyzing high-frequency vibration signals.
+At the core of the proposed architecture is the WaveletInception network, which integrates an LWPT stem with 1D Inception-ResNet blocks.
+The LWPT stem decomposes input vibration signals into multi-resolution components while preserving all original signal information due to its orthogonality.
+This decomposition provides physically informative features in the early stages of the network and enables downsampling without information loss.

-The WaveletInception network integrates spectral information directly into the deep learning architecture, aligning with previous studies that highlight the significance of frequency-domain features in structural health monitoring \cite{shenEvaluatingRailwayTrack2023a, shenFastRobustIdentification2021, lamprea-pinedaRailwayTrackReceptance2024}.
-Its Inception blocks utilize filters of varying sizes to extract multi-scale, high-level features from the outputs of the stem module.
-By employing wavelet-based multi-resolution analysis, the network effectively distinguishes track components that affect different frequency ranges.
-As shown in Figure~\ref{dist_haar_db4}, the LWPT module maintains the essential characteristics of the wavelet coefficients, even after fine-tuning, confirming that spectral information is preserved and integrated into the deep learning architecture.

-Our proposed vibration signal feature extractors, db4-WaveletInception and Haar-WaveletInception, demonstrate significantly better performance compared to the baseline models (see Table~\ref{tab:feature_com_transposed}).
-While the db4 variant slightly outperforms the Haar variant in its learnable form, the trend reverses for the non-learnable stem versions, where Haar-WaveletInception performs slightly better.
-This may be attributed to the higher parameter count in db4-WaveletInception, which facilitates more effective learning.
-These findings underscore the necessity for future research to further investigate optimal configurations for the LWPT stem and its integration into the deep learning framework.

-The proposed models also demonstrate a high degree of computational efficiency.
-Compared to baseline approaches, WI-LSTM and WI-BiLSTM require significantly fewer parameters and achieve faster deployment times (see Table \ref{tab:comp2}).
-Among them, WI-LSTM stands out as the most computationally efficient approach, offering both the lowest parameter count and the fastest deployment time.
-WI-BiLSTM, on the other hand, achieves the highest accuracy while still maintaining superior computational efficiency compared to the baseline approaches.
-This efficiency is primarily due to the LWPT stem module and the use of 1D inception blocks.
-The LWPT not only provides valuable, physically informative features in the early stages of the network but also significantly reduces computational requirements by downsampling high-frequency vibration signals.